arm-out/RayTracer/RayTracer.md

   <figcaption> Left and Middle: Silver tall box = 1, Right: Reflective Walls (with light attenuation)</figcaption>
 </figure>

 In the image on the left, you can very clearly see the almost perfect reflective surface of the tall box showing a mirrored image of the wooden short box infront of it.
 The middle image has the tall box slight rotated so that you can see the green wall also reflected onto it.
-The right image has every surface being slightly reflective, and you can see the recursive "infinite reflection" phenomonon happening as the tall box reflects the shortbox, along with all the reflections between them.
+The right image has every surface being slightly reflective, and you can see the recursive "infinite reflection" phenomenon happening as the tall box reflects the short-box, along with all the reflections between them.
 The walls now show the reflections of the room tinted according to their material color.

 #### Comparisons Against Rasterized Image